crossroadsfpga/enso_eval/README.md

 #### Running the echo server and EnsōGen

 Now that both FPGAs are loaded and configured, you should run the echo server.
-To do so, run the following commands:
+To do so, run the following commands (starting at the **client** machine so that we can export the environment variables):

 ```bash
 # Ensure that you are at the enso_eval repo and that